apivideo/api.video-typescript-media-recorder/README.md

 </script>
 ```

-# Documentation
+## Documentation

-## Instanciation
+### Instantiation

-### Options
+#### Options

-The media recorder object is instanciated using a [MediaStream](https://developer.mozilla.org/fr/docs/Web/API/MediaStream) and an `options` object.
+The media recorder object is instantiated using a [MediaStream](https://developer.mozilla.org/fr/docs/Web/API/MediaStream) and an `options` object.
 Options to provide depend on the way you want to authenticate to the API: either using a delegated upload token (recommanded), or using a usual access token.

-#### Using a delegated upload token (recommended):
+##### Using a delegated upload token (recommended):

 Using delegated upload tokens for authentication is best options when uploading from the client side.
-To know more about delegated upload token, read the dedicated article on api.video's blog: [Delegated Uploads](https://api.video/blog/tutorials/delegated-uploads).
+To know more about delegated upload token, read the dedicated article on api.video's blog: [Delegated Uploads](https://api.video/blog/tutorials/delegated-uploads/).

 |                   Option name | Mandatory | Type   | Description             |